Matthew-Dove/FrameworkContainers/README.md

 * Added a maximum to the recursive depth for the XML, and JSON serializers; providing protection against malicious stackoverflow exceptions.
 * Optimized the XML deserializer, to reduce string allocation when writing to a stream; adding seperate read, and write `XmlOptions`.
+* Added JSON options to the HTTP options model.
+* Generally aligned the interfaces between the clients.